chaudhryna/chaudhryna/README.md

             <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
           </a>
         </p>
-        <p><em>Javascript, HTML and CSS</em> A simple website for a #100Devs project that uses the https://www.thecocktaildb.com/ API to search for cocktails.
+        <p><strong>Javascript, HTML and CSS</strong><br /> A simple website for a #100Devs project that uses the https://www.thecocktaildb.com/ API to search for cocktails.
 You can type in your cocktail or select one at random.</p>
       </td>
       <td width="50%" valign="top">
         <h3 align="center">Things I Learned</h3>